Possible Solutions to Challenges in Nigeria Today

-The Chapter II Section 17 (1)(1) of the Constitution of the Federal Republic of Nigeria states, "The state social order is founded on ideals of Freedom, Equality and Justice".
-That is to say that the Constitution of the country has given every citizen, both male and female equal right to participate in any political and non-political activities.
+Chapter II Section 17 (1)(1) of the Constitution of the Federal Republic of Nigeria states, "The state social order is founded on ideals of Freedom, Equality, and Justice".
+That is to say that the Constitution of the country has given every citizen, both male and female, equal rights to participate in any political and non-political activities.
 In the same chapter Section 15 (2), it quotes, "Accordingly, national integration shall be actively encouraged, whilst discrimination on the grounds of place of origin, sex, religion, status, ethnic or linguistic association or ties shall be prohibited".
-This line of the Constitutions points at some factors including sex.
-It demands that no philosophy or belief should discriminate the women from participating in any important roles in the country.
+This line of the Constitution points at multiple factors, including sex.
+It demands that no philosophy or belief should prevent women from participating in important roles in the country.

-As of 2011 there are only 32 women (out of 469) in the national parliament.
+As of 2011, there are only 32 women (out of 469 members) in the national parliament.
 Women’s status in Nigeria is improving in some ways, though.
 In 2011, President Jonathan appointed a cabinet made of 33% women, something unheard of previously.
 With women’s participation in politics and elections slowly increasing, we may see more female candidates for office in the future.
 The old customs and beliefs about women’s roles need to be updated.

 Civic Pride and Patriotism in Nigeria

 Nigeria suffers from a deficit of civic pride and collective responsibility.
 Wealthy Nigerians do little to use what they have to help the masses.
 Instead, they transfer their money to foreign banks rather than making it useful for the nation.
 When these wealthy men want to go on holiday, they travel to the United States or Canada, and many migrate to the developed world rather than spend their money in Nigeria.